This is a text overlay image of the original work Accent Cleveland by Edsel Little on Flickr under cc.

 Furthermore, you can also add real charcoal to give food additional scent and flavor.
 This allows the grill to cook a large variety of food such as steaks, skewers, vegetables, burgers and many other recipes.

 It uses lesser gas and yet is able to attain extremely high temperatures by heating the specialized rods beneath the grill, which radiates infrared heat almost like what Binchotan charcoal generates.

 The infrared heating ability of this grill heats the food directly unlike smokers that heats up the air to cook the food, which is inefficient.
 The benefit of this kind of heating is that it locks in the moisture of the food and not dehydrates it, thus preserving the flavors that make the food delicious to eat.

-You can cook a variety of food recipes in this grill including skewers, chicken yakitori, steaks, burgers, wings, all sorts of kebabs, grill fish and other seafood.
+You can cook a wide range of food recipes in this grill including skewers, chicken yakitori, steaks, burgers, wings, all sorts of kebabs, grill fish and other seafood.

 Robatayaki Recipes to Try on Your Own Robata Grill

 If you are keen on owning a robata grill, then you may want to try preparing these recipes and to see if you are skilled enough to please yourself and your guests.